AbhinavShaw09/ML-Projects/README.md

 # ML-Projects

-This contains some of the projects in machine learning.
+This contains some of the projects in machine learning and Data Analysis.